mehdi-or/Variational-AE/README.md

 ![](/images/contamination.jpg)
 Figure 3.

-Due to the contamination in the data, we decided to remove the last trial of the former mini-block just before the change in the category happens.
+Due to the contamination in the data, the last trial of the former mini-block, just before the change in the category happens, was removed.
+In addition to that we had some none informative features in the voxel activities of VT and PFC (features with zero values that are considered non informative) that were removed from data-sets.

+### Network architecture